haga-rak/fluxzy.core/README.md

 ### 2.1 NuGet packages

-Stable versions of fluxzy are available on NuGet.org.
+Stable and signed versions of **fluxzy** are available on NuGet.org.

 | Package | Description | Version |
 | --- | --- | --- |